AdityaGadbail/MERN-AUTHENTICATION-SYSTEM-USING-JWT-AND-HTTP-ONLY-COOKIE/README.md

-- STEPS TO START THE PROJECT
+## STEPS TO START THE PROJECT

+###  Step 1: Install Dependencies
+Install all packages in both `client/` and `server/` folders:

-step 1 : npm install (install all the packages for specific folder) step 2 : read the .env.example file and create .env file and add your secret and connection keys step 3 : For Client - run npm run dev step 4 : For Server - node server.js
+### step 2 : Add .env file
+read the .env.example file and create .env file based on the .env.example file

+### step 3 : For Client - run npm run dev

+### step 4 : For Server - node server.js